sap license audit

 Start with what you’ve agreed to:

-- Review Your SAP License Agreements: Pull out the contracts, order forms, and any addenda related to SAP.
+• Review Your SAP License Agreements: Retrieve the contracts, order forms, and any relevant addenda related to SAP.
 Key things to note: the number of each type of named user license purchased (e.g., 100 Professional, 200 Limited, etc.), any package/engine licenses and their metrics (e.g., up to X revenue, Y employees, etc.), the products/modules you’re entitled to use, and any special clauses (like special licensing terms for indirect access or a migration credit if you’re moving to S/4HANA).
-Understand your obligations – for instance, some contracts might explicitly require you to count certain third-party usage as named users.
+Understand your obligations – for instance, some contracts might require you to count certain third-party usage as named users.
 Also note the maintenance agreements – if you dropped certain modules from maintenance, you must not be using them.

-- Identify Relevant Documents: Besides the contract, ensure you have documentation such as the SAP Pricing and Licensing Guide from the year you signed (to interpret definitions) and any correspondence or emails from SAP that clarify usage rights.
+• Identify Relevant Documents: In addition to the contract, ensure you have documentation such as the SAP Pricing and Licensing Guide from the year you signed (to interpret definitions) and any correspondence or emails from SAP that clarify usage rights.
 Companies sometimes overlook special terms.
-For example, maybe SAP granted you a special discount on Digital Access documents for a period, or you have a contractual cap on price increases.
+For example, perhaps SAP offered you a special discount on Digital Access documents for a specified period, or you have a contractual cap on price increases.
 These can become negotiation points if the audit findings differ from expectations.

 2. Internal Usage Assessment